stacks-network/docs/src/pages/storage/overview.md

 ---

-description: "Storing user data with Blockstack"
+description: 'Storing user data with Blockstack'
 ---

 # A decentralized storage architecture

 The Blockstack Network stores application data using a storage system called